Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Reload' and the resource 'dataset from disk' with context 'after external script modifications'.
-This differentiates it from siblings like load_data.
+The description clearly states the verb 'reload' and the resource 'dataset from disk after external script modifications', distinguishing it from the sibling tool 'load_data' and analysis tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.